ntnu-arl/aerial_gym_simulator/README.md

 ## Why Aerial Gym Simulator?

-The Aerial Gym Simulator is designed to simulate hundreds of thousands of MAVs simultaneously and comes equipped with both low and high-level controllers that are used on real-world systems.
+The Aerial Gym Simulator is designed to simulate thousands of MAVs simultaneously and comes equipped with both low and high-level controllers that are used on real-world systems.
 In addition, the new customized ray-casting allows for superfast rendering of the environment for tasks using depth and segmentation from the environment.

-The optimized code in this newer version allows training for motor-command policies for robot control in under and minute and vision-based navigation policies in under an hour.
+The optimized code in this newer version allows training for motor-command policies for robot control in under a minute and vision-based navigation policies in under an hour.
 Extensive examples are provided to allow users to get started with training their own policies for their custom robots quickly.

 ## Citing